Confluence

 A nonprofit organization

 Confluence began as a bold idea in 2002.
 Two groups, considering similar questions separately, converged like two rivers heading toward the same ocean.
 Both were contemplating how to mark the upcoming Lewis and Clark Bicentennial.
-For Antone Minthorn, who at the time was Council Chairman for the Confederated Tribes of the Umatilla Indian Reservation in Oregon, the Bicentennial generated vexing questions: "How can this story include the Native perspective?"
+For Antone Minthorn, who at the time was Council Chairman for the Confederated Tribes of the Umatilla Indian Reservation in Oregon, the Bicentennial generated questions such as: "How can this story include the Native perspective?"
 More importantly, "What is a legacy?"

 Meanwhile, up and down the Columbia River, Jane Jacobsen and others agreed early on that they wanted the Bicentennial to generate something permanent—not just an event, but artwork that would leave a long-term imprint.
 When the two groups came together, they decided to create a series of art installations to commemorate the full history of the Columbia River system, not just a story about Lewis and Clark, but a story that began with Indigenous people.
 They saw a broader and deeper story about confluence.
 They agreed that the art should be designed by internationally acclaimed artist Maya Lin.